 Dustin, the big tomato to you, manages Pearl Market—the Downtown farmers’ and merchants’ market in Lynn and Pearl Alleys.
 The pop-up market is no small feat to pull off twice a week, June through October, and Dustin makes sure that it’s an event that Downtowners return to week after week.
 Dustin has a bachelor’s degree in French and History from Catawba College (North Carolina).

-Fun Fact: He and his husband spend all their spare time—and then some—corralling their three children (all under four) and their four dogs.
+Fun Fact: He and his husband spend all their spare time—and then some—corralling their three children and their four dogs.

 Mark brings a wealth of experience to his work with the Downtown C-pass program.
 With a background in customer service, community relations and event management in settings ranging from international travel to K-12 education, Mark is skilled at engaging with customers and managing programs and initiatives.